MoneyINC Logo

 3. Mill on the Floss, New Ashford

-If you are visiting New Ashford in the Berkshires, one of the best places to dine is Mill on the Floss.
-It is a beautiful restaurant with a menu of French food and a reputation for outstanding service.
-The aim of the restaurant is to support local farmers, so the dishes are created using locally-sourced and seasonal produce.
+New Ashford is a small town in the Berkshires or western Massachusetts, and the Mill on the Floss is among the best restaurants in the area and in Massachusetts.
+This beautiful restaurant offers a menu of French food and has a reputation for exceptional dining service.
+The Mill on the Floss’s objective is to support local farms, so the cuisine offered is seasonally based and locally sourced.
 Diners can enjoy delicious food in an elegant setting that has a history dating back to pioneer days.
+Check out the roast duckling, tournedos bearnaise, and sweet bread, among others.

 Dana Hanson